 The Bottom Line

-The question of how to get out of a lease is a good one because the answer depends on the circumstances, state laws, and the terms of your lease.
-However, if you let your rental agreement be your guide, understand your rights as a tenant, and communicate proactively and respectfully with your landlord or property manager, you may just be able to break your lease without breaking the bank.
+If you’re wondering how to get out of a lease early, the answer depends on the circumstances, state and local laws, and the terms of your lease.
+Let your rental agreement be your guide; there will likely be an early termination clause that dictates next steps.
+Hopefully, our guide will also help you understand your rights as a tenant and communicate proactively and respectfully with your landlord or property manager.
+If you follow the above steps, you may just be able to break your lease without breaking the bank.

 We rate and sort every listing based on fair market rent.

 Top metro areas